We tried a seaplane flight in Guadeloupe

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-It’s been a long time since we wrote about activities, and here we are again, on a hydroplane trip in Guadeloupe.
-We took advantage of Melanie’s dad’s visit and the fact that we had a bit more time during the school holidays to spend a day at Le Gosier, on the island of Grande-Terre, and discover some thrills!
+It had been a while since we last wrote about an activity, so here we are again with a seaplane flight in Guadeloupe.
+We took advantage of Mélanie’s dad’s visit and the extra time we had during the school vacation to spend a day in Le Gosier, on Grande-Terre, and try something a little more adventurous.

-As I often say, it may make you smile, but for us it’s a different island.
-It’s an hour and a half’s drive from Le Gosier, and I have to admit that we don’t set foot there very often.
-But we’re well aware that the Grande Terre is full of beautiful places that are different from what you’d find in Basse-Terre.
-Especially when it comes to hiking.
+As I often say, it may sound funny, but Grande-Terre almost feels like a different island to us.
+Le Gosier is about an hour and a half from home, and I have to admit that we don’t go there very often.
+Still, we know that Grande-Terre is full of beautiful places that feel very different from Basse-Terre, especially when it comes to hiking.

 In a different vein, Alix also tried out a great paragliding experience in Le Moule for us!

-As a fun anecdote, Mélanie and I drew straws to see who was going to get to experience this in Guadeloupe.
-I ended up winning, so I get to write about it.
-If you’ve been following us for a while, you may know that we spent 6 years in French Polynesia.
-During those years, I personally had the opportunity to fly two-seater seaplanes over the island of Bora Bora and experience the unique sensations that these planes offer.
-To be honest, I’d never seen anything so beautiful in Polynesia.
+As a fun aside, Mélanie and I drew straws to decide who would get to try the experience.
+I won, which is why I’m the one writing about it.
+If you’ve followed us for a while, you may know that we spent six years in French Polynesia.
+During that time, I had the chance to fly over Bora Bora in a two-seat seaplane and experience the unique feeling these aircraft offer.
+Honestly, I had never seen anything so beautiful from the air.

 As with every article about activities in Guadeloupe, I’ll start by telling you about this experience.
 At the end of the article, I’ll give you some practical tips.

-If you’re looking for something else to do during your holiday in Guadeloupe, we’ve also tried paddleboarding in the mangroves, microlighting over Pointe des Châteaux and La Désirade, and sailing in Les Saintes.
+If you’re looking for something else to do during your vacation in Guadeloupe, we’ve also tried paddleboarding in the mangroves, microlighting over Pointe des Châteaux and La Désirade, and sailing in Les Saintes.

 If you’re looking for more ideas, we’ve put together a guide to the best things to do in Guadeloupe!